dledesma199/EEC174B_UrbanDriving/README.md

 ![{input_video_filename}-stop_sign_confidence_brightness_graph](https://github.com/dledesma2000/EEC174B_FinalSample/assets/74477926/56416f02-bc9a-4161-8e03-e52e989aeaa1)

+To view the full exploration, motivation and analysis please follow the results from the report.

 ## Behind the Scenes Filming of the Scenarios
 Here is how we filmed each scenario for our code to run on